try-samuel/WiseCrack/README.md

 ---

 ## Contributing
-Feel free to fork the repo and submit pull requests!
+Feel free to fork the repo and submit pull requests or wispher to me the email on my profile

-📩 **Contact:** your-email@example.com